ITV (TV network): Programming

-For over 60 years of ITV, its homegrown programmes have become among the best remembered as well as being extremely successful.
-Before the 1990s, nearly all of the content for the channel was produced by the fifteen franchise licensees: the regional companies.

-However, following legislation in the Broadcasting Act 1990 imposing a 25% quota for commissioning of independent productions, the number of programmes from independent production companies not connected to the traditional ITV network has increased rapidly.
+Despite the immense popularity of ITV programming, following legislation in the Broadcasting Act 1990 imposing a 25% quota for commissioning of independent productions, the number of programmes from independent production companies not connected to the traditional ITV network has increased rapidly.
 Notable examples include Talkback Thames (one half of which, Thames Television, was itself a former ITV franchisee), producers of The Bill and co-producers of The X Factor, and 2waytraffic, producers of Who Wants to Be a Millionaire?.

 From the late 1990s, ITV's long-standing commitment to strong current affairs and documentary programming began to diminish with the ending of productions such as World in Action (Granada Television), This Week (Rediffusion London/Thames Television), First Tuesday (Yorkshire Television), Network First, Survival (Anglia Television), and Weekend World (LWT) and their replacement with populist shows such as Tonight.
 News at Ten was also axed in 1999, although it was reinstated in 2001.
 In December 2009, the final edition of ITV's long-running arts programme, The South Bank Show was broadcast.

 ITV's primetime schedules are dominated by its soap operas, such as the flagship Coronation Street and Emmerdale.
 At the start of the 21st century, ITV faced criticism for including a large amount of "reality TV" programmes in the schedule, such as Celebrity Fit Club, Celebrity Wrestling and Celebrity Love Island.
 In its defence, ITV does continue to show its major strengths in the fields of sports coverage and drama productions, and it continues to schedule national news in primetime.